Q: I’ve set up my Actor for replication according to Unreal Engine’s documentation, but my Actor does not replicate.

 Q: My game uses reliable multicast RPCs - why does the SpatialOS GDK for Unreal not support these?

 The underlying implementation of multicast RPCs uses SpatialOS events.
 SpatialOS events can only be sent unreliably.
-Additionally, the cost of a multicast RPC scales with the number of client-workers present in a deployment, which means they can get very expensive.
-A better approach would be to send RPCs to only the workers that are close to the broadcasting worker.
+Additionally, the cost of a multicast RPC scales with the number of client-worker instances present in a deployment, which means they can get very expensive.
+A better approach would be to send RPCs to only the worker instances that are close to the broadcasting worker instance.

 Q: When I build my project, I get the following error: